amuni3/amuni3.github.io/_portfolio/4_project.markdown

 	ICP and maximum size sphere fitting to correlate volume and weight.
 </div>

 The problem with using 3D reconstruction softwares like
-<a href="https://msdn.microsoft.com/en-us/library/dn188670.aspx" target="blank"> KinectFusion </a>
+<a href="https://msdn.microsoft.com/en-us/library/dn188670.aspx" target="blank"> KinectFusion</a>,
-is that they are designed for static scenes.
+is that they are designed for modelling static scenes.
 This makes it harder to model chickens.
-I am working on an algorithm that can undo this motion to robustly generate 360 degree view models.
+I am working on an algorithm that would undo this motion to robustly generate 360 degree view models.